KostLinux/dev-principles/index.md

 ## Logging types

-Logging errors properly is crucial for debugging, monitoring, and maintaining an application.
-By categorizing logs into specific types, we can quickly identify where the issue occurred and what caused it.
+Error types will allow us to standardise and write more self-descriptive logs.
+We can easily determine on which side of our application we have the issue.
 Below are the key logging types and why they should be used.

 - **DatabaseError** - Logs errors related to database transactions, query timeouts, or integrity violations.
 - **QueueError** - Logs failures in message queues (e.g., SQS, RabbitMQ), such as message processing failures or delivery delays.